c64scene-ar/c64demo/README.md

-# C64Demo
+# C64 Projects!

+Compile the c64 demo project with KickAssembler

-Check the Wiki for a route map.
+Check the Wiki for a route map and other projects.